 In addition, Climates to Travel is a very useful resource providing you with detailed information about Italy’s climate and historic average temperatures.

 Italians like using golf-sized umbrellas to shield themselves from the rain.

-Although quite inconvenient on a narrow historical pavement when you have to pass by someone holding an equally large umbrella, I love these huge umbrellas for the protection they provide from the rain for the whole of your body and bag.
+These can be quite inconvenient on a narrow pavement when you have to pass by someone holding an equally large umbrella.
+Still, I love these huge umbrellas for the protection they provide from the rain for the whole of your body and bag.
 Huddled underneath one, I can happily go for a long walk in the rain through empty streets deserted from tourists and locals.